 09:30 - Room 100 Burkhiser Technology Complex

-A communications test consisting of two parts: (1) an objective test covering correct business letter composition, and (2) a practical application of skills.
+A business communications test consisting of an objective test covering vocabulary and correct business message composition.
 This test is limited to junior or senior level students, two (2) per school.

 Business Information Systems